-- For the up-voltage, it is not yet understood how the construction of this would be achieved; it could require temporary OHLs, or it may be achieved through the use of outages.
-As a result, this aspect has not been included in the assessment; and - There may be a need to divert form the existing corridor of the OHL, as properties are in close proximity to the existing line.
-This has not been included in the assessment as it is not currently understood where, if anywhere, such diversions might occur.
+- For the Up-voltage, it is not yet understood how the construction of this would be achieved; it could require temporary OHLs, or it may be achieved through the use of outages.
+As a result, this aspect has not been included in the assessment; and - There may be a need to significantly divert form the existing corridor of the OHL, as properties are in close proximity to the existing line.
+Details of this have not been included in the assessment as it is not currently understood where, if anywhere, such diversions might occur, however the corridor width of 1.6km either side of the existing OHL route allows for some diversions and these would be captured in the constraints identified and MCA carried out.